Elon Musk is the world’s richest person, with a net worth that vastly outguns those of billionaires like Jeff Bezos and Bill Gates.

 In April 2022, Mr Musk launched a controversial buyout of Twitter - a deal that he said would lead to a fundamental reset of the social media platform’s freedom of expression policy.

-However, after announcing the pause of his bid in May, he has since said he wishes to drop out of the deal altogether - although legal action by Twitter could still force the takeover to happen.
+However, after announcing the pause of his bid in May, he revealed that he was to drop out of the deal altogether.
+Twitter was less than impressed with this move, and launched legal action against the tech mogul.

 When did Elon Musk launch Twitter takeover?